Employer Guide to Whistleblower and Workplace Retaliation Laws

 Retaliation Defined

-According to the U.S. Equal Employment Opportunity Commission (EEOC), the agency that handles employee reports of harassment and discrimination, there are three elements to a workplace retaliation claim:
+The U.S. Equal Employment Opportunity Commission (EEOC) handles employee reports of harassment and discrimination.
+According to the EEOC, there are three elements to a workplace retaliation claim:

-• Adverse action: Adverse action can be directly job-related, such as firing, demotion, reassignment, or negative job evaluations.
-They can also be "materially adverse" acts to the employee, such as unpleasant working conditions, giving them too much or too little work, or giving their assignments to other workers.
+- Adverse action: Adverse action can be directly job-related, like firing, demotion, reassignment, or negative job evaluations.
+They can also be "materially adverse" acts to the employee.
+Materially adverse acts include unpleasant working conditions, giving too much or too little work, or reassigning work to other employees.

 These definitions apply to anyone who participates in the complaint and investigation as well as the initial filer.
 For instance, employees interviewed by the EEOC about a harassment complaint cannot be retaliated against.
 Threats of possible retaliation for complying with an investigation ("I don't want to hear about anyone talking to the EEOC investigators!") are also not permitted.